North Slocan Valley is where to go for lakeside recreation and a hit of adventure.

 In winter, Summit Lake Ski Hill is fun for the whole family.
 Skiing, snowboarding, cross country skiing and snowshoeing all have their place here, with night skiing available on Fridays.
 The tube park is a hit with kids and the kids at heart.

-The Valhalla Hills Nordic Ski Club maintains approximately 12 km of trail for skate and classic skiing.
+The Valhalla Hills Nordic Ski Club maintains approximately 12 km of trail for skate and classic skiing and is the favourite spot at the north end of Slocan Valley.
 This includes over 8 km at the ski area between Hills and Summit Lake and a 4 km section of the rail trail heading north from Hills.

 Find more information on Snow Sports.